-Revenue from radio broadcasting is recognized on an accrual basis on the airing of client's commercials.
-Revenue from radio broadcasting is measured based on the transaction price, which is the consideration, adjusted for allowances, trade discounts, volume rebates, if any, as specified in the contract with the customer.
+Revenue from radio broadcasting categorised in Free Commercial Time (FCT) and Non-FCT is recognized on the airing of client's commercials.
+Revenue from radio broadcasting is measured based on the transaction price, which is the consideration, adjusted for allowances, trade discounts and volume rebates, if any, as specified in the contract with the customer.